-The Bible is pro-private property rights.
-There are many passages that support this.
-Accordingly, all Governments — throughout the world, nationally, and locally —should protect private property rights.
-God knows that personal ownership of private property is fundamental to every individual’s ability to express his best possible self as a reflection of his being created in God’s image (I will unpack that idea in this study).
-In addition, private property rights are fundamental to personal and national fruitfulness (we will see examples of this in what follows also).
-So read on, my friend, and learn more about how you can justify such beliefs based upon what God has said in His Word.
+The Bible is pro private property rights.
+Many passages support this stance.
+Accordingly, all governments—locally, nationally, and worldwide—should protect private property rights.
+God knows that personal ownership of private property is fundamental to every individual’s ability to express his best possible self as a reflection of his being created in God’s image.
+In addition, private property rights are fundamental to personal and national fruitfulness.
+Read on, my friend, and learn more about how you can defend such beliefs based upon what God has said in His Word.

-It follows that you should be able to give a basis for being pro private property rights (and therein Capitalism in general) via the use of God’s Word.
-This study is designed to aid you in that quest and help you to form personal and political convictions that are riveted upon God’s guidance as explicated in and from His Revelation.
+Every believer should be able to present a solid basis for being pro private property rights (and therein capitalism, in general) via the use of God’s Word.
+This study is designed to aid you in that quest and to help you form personal and political convictions that are riveted upon God’s guidance as explicated in and from His Revelation.

-Before building a scriptural case for private property and Capitalism, let us first begin by investigating the precedent that God is the ultimate owner of everything.
+Before building a scriptural case for private property and capitalism, the precedent that God is the ultimate owner of everything must first be investigated.

 II.
 PASSAGE ON GOD’S ULTIMATE OWNERSHIP OF ALL PROPERTY

-Scripture teaches that God is the ultimate owner of the earth and all that is therein— not communist Governments —and that He desires individuals to be His stewards of it.
-Note this first point in Psalm 24:1 and Deuteronomy 10:14 respectively:
+Scripture teaches that God is the ultimate owner of the earth and all that is therein— not communist governments—and that He desires individuals to be His stewards of His creation.

-In granting man stewardship responsibilities of that which He ultimately owns, He has specifically entrusted the managerial responsibilities of that which He owns to the top of His creative order: Man, whom He created in His image, unlike all other aspects of His creation.
-This fundamental idea is conveyed in Genesis 1:26–28:
+In granting man stewardship responsibilities of that which He ultimately owns, He has specifically entrusted managerial responsibilities to the top of His creative order: Man, who, unlike any other aspect of His creation, He created in His image.
+This fundamental intention is conveyed in Genesis 1:26–28:

-Notice the word individuals.
-This is in opposition to the idea of God conveying property ownership to government, society or a nation as a whole.
+Emphasis needs to be placed on the word individuals, which is in direct opposition to the idea of God’s conveying property ownership to a government, a society or a nation as a whole.
 This conveyance of ownership by God to man in specificity is evidenced in the following passages:

 III.
 PASSAGES ON PERSONAL PROPERTY RIGHTS

-There are a myriad of passages that evidence God’s expectation of personal ownership of His property — versus implications of governmental or societal ownership of His property.
-Here are some of those.
+A myriad of Scriptures evidence God’s expectation of personal ownership of His property versus implications of governmental or societal ownership of His property.
+The following are only representative of the many.

 A. THE EIGHTH COMMANDMENT